Cloudlynx/docs/gettingstarted.rst

 4. Choose a container from the **Destination container** dropdown menu as the location where the file will be copied to.
 5. Fill out the **Destination object name** field to give the copy of the file a new name.

+.. sidebar:: **Note:**

-**Note:** The object name must be unique (case sensitive) in the destination container.
+   The object name must be unique (case sensitive) in the destination container.
 If the filename already exists, an error will occur and the copy will fail.

+.. sidebar:: **Warning:**

-**Warning:** Do not enter a path in this pop-up window.
+   Do not enter a path in this pop-up window.
 This path must be left blank!

 6. Click on the **Copy Object** button to confirm the copy.
 7. The copied file will be visible in the table on the left hand side of the **Containers** page under the specified **Container**.